 Today, we ask our smartphone to pull up a map app.
 And if we have enough battery power and activate the location feature, our phone uses GPS satellites, Wi-Fi, and mobile networks to estimate our location.

 Without using the stars, a compass, or GPS, how are you navigating your teenager(s) through the college admissions process?
-You don’t have to estimate where your ethics are located.
-I find it interesting how choosing a college can lead parents and teenagers to ignore their moral compass.
+You shouldn't have to estimate where your ethics are located.
+Unfortunately, choosing a college can lead parents and teenagers to ignore their moral compass.

 Sometimes, that is what pressure produces.